Emekaer/Colour-Complement/README.md

 * Start the project expo start

-* Open the project:
+* Open the project

-** Sign in to expo and the project will appear in the app.
+* Sign in to expo and the project will appear in the app.

-** Or point your phone's camera at the QR code in the terminal (press "c" to view it).
+* Or point your phone's camera at the QR code in the terminal (press "c" to view it).

-* Support and Contact
+###### Support and Contact

 If you're having issues with Create React Native App, please make sure: